MrVapid/learngit/readme.txt

-Get is a version control system.
+Get is a distrbuted version control system.
-Git is free software.
+Git is free good software.